vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ```
 1. Download and install the Ollama desktop application
 This is the link to download Ollama.
 After downloading, please install it on your computer.
+Then launch it.
+A white chat window will open.
 https://ollama.com/

 2. Download an Ollama model